Iojjj/RoundedCornersBackgroundSpan/README.md

 textView.setText(spanned);
 ```

-As an entire text or text parts you can pass any CharSequence, even another Spanned strings with their own spans!
+As an entire text or text parts you can pass any `CharSequence`, even another `Spanned` strings with their own spans!

 ###### Restrictions:
 * You must always apply padding, lines spacing and shadow to your TextView.
 See sample app for example.